-1: Broad Run presents these investment results (a subset of the Focus Equity Composite results) because it believes they are most relevant to institutional separate account investors in the Focus Equity Strategy; this information is supplemental to the GIPS® Composite Report provided on page 30 of this document.
-Returns presented consist of representative portfolios from the Focus Equity Composite.
-The representative portfolios are: (i) for the period September 1, 2009 to February 28, 2013 the sole portfolio in the composite, which is a single equity mutual fund; and (ii) for the period after February 28, 2013 (Broad Run accepted its first separate account in February of 2013) all of the separate account portfolios, which excludes any equity mutual fund(s), UCITS fund(s), and private fund(s).
-Broad Run believes this supplemental presentation approximates the return stream an investor in a Focus Equity separate account would have achieved for the period presented (data supporting this assertion is available upon request).
+We have been managing Focus Equity separate accounts (FE-SA1) since February 2013.
+Below we present the investment results for FE-SA next to the investment results for the full Focus Equity Composite.

 Gross of fees returns are calculated gross of management and custodial fees and net of transaction costs.
 Net of fees returns are calculated by deducting the monthly-equivalent amount of Broad Run's highest applicable annual management fee of 1.00% ("Model Net Fee"), as described in the firm's Form ADV, Part 2A (without the benefit of breakpoints) from the monthly gross returns.
-Other Disclosures: All results presented above (including the S&P Total Market Index) include the reinvestment of dividends, interest income, and capital gains.
+All returns presented above (including the S&P Total Market Index) include the reinvestment of dividends, interest income, and capital gains.
 For Composite construction and performance calculation methodology and other disclosures (including those related to the S&P Total Market Index) please see pages 30 & 31.
 Past performance is not indicative of future results.